 AIDS: Acronym for Acquired Immune Deficiency Syndrome, a medical condition that affects the human immune system.
 It is caused by a virus, the human immunodeficiency virus (HIV), and leaves the body vulnerable to opportunistic infections.
 There are medical treatments that can slow the rate at which the immune system is compromised.
 Often written as HIV/AIDS.
 See HIV.

-Ally: Used to describe a person, usually heterosexual, who supports LGBT people in their continuing struggle for civil rights and social equality.

 Allies Program: The Allies Program is a program that seeks to place easily-identified people who can serve as go-to resources for people who need to express issues or concerns relating to LGBT matters.
 After going through certification, a person identifies themselves as an ally and that their office space is a “safe space” where LGBT issues can be discussed securely and in confidence.
 In Nova Scotia, the Allies Program is administered through the Youth Project.
 NSRAP hopes to adapt this program for use in other institutions, i.e. long-term care facilities.

+Ally: Used to describe a person, usually heterosexual, who supports LGBT people in their continuing struggle for civil rights and social equality.

 Bisexual: An individual who may be attracted to both sexes; as an adjective, of or relating to sexual and affectional orientation towards both sexes.
 Attraction to both sexes does not presume non-monogamy.